FI(LOCAL) - SOLICITATIONS

 The solicitation shall not harass, embarrass, or intimidate the person or persons being solicited.

-If a student or registered student organization is alleged to have violated this policy, the student or organization shall be subject to a reasonable investigation conducted by the vice chancellor of student services or designee.
+If a student or registered student organization is alleged to have violated this policy, the student or organization shall be subject to a reasonable investigation conducted by the dean of student services.

-The vice chancellor of student services or designee may prohibit the offending student or registered student organization from soliciting on the campus for such period or periods of time determined to be appropriate if it's determined that a solicitation is being conducted in a manner violating this policy.
+If the dean of student services determines that a solicitation is being conducted in a manner violating this policy, the dean of student services may prohibit the offending student or registered student organization from soliciting on the campus for such period or periods of time determined to be appropriate.

 A student determined to be in violation of this policy shall be subject to disciplinary measures as described in policies FM and FMA.
-In the case of a registered student organization, the vice chancellor of student services or designee may revoke the registered status of the organization in accordance with policy FKC.
+In the case of a registered student organization, the dean of student services may revoke the registered status of the organization in accordance with policy FKC.